Expecho/SemanticLogging.Database.Xml/README.md

 ## Out-of-process logging

-A sample configuration for out-of-process logging using a windows service:
+A sample configuration for out-of-process logging using a windows service (see https://msdn.microsoft.com/en-us/library/dn774996(v=pandp.20).aspx):

 ```